Rockey800/test/GITHUB_ACCOUNT_POLICY.md

 # GitHub Account Suspension & Ban - Common Reasons and Compliance

-This document outlines common reasons why GitHub accounts or repositories may be suspended or banned, and best practices to avoid such issues.
+This document outlines common reasons why GitHub accounts or repositories may be suspended or banned, and best practices to avoid such issues when using this repository for Telegram Live streaming with FFmpeg.

 ---